castle-engine/castle-engine-vscode/README.md

 This the first extension releaase so we lack some features:
 * [creating new project](https://castle-engine.io/build_first) - please use Castle Editor to create new project and then open project in vscode
+* cgedebug/fpDebug doesn't work on MacOS
+* the extension doesn't work in restricted mode
+* the extension doesn't support multifolder workspaces

 ## Release Notes